ivpusic/angular-cookie/README.md

 expirationUnit: 'minutes'
 ```

-Allows you to set the expiration time in minutes.
+Allows you to set the expiration time in hours, minutes or seconds.
 If this is not specified, any expiration time specified will default to days.

 #### Secure